tomasgiden/tomasgiden.github.io/content/blog/reason-3-your-digital-transformation-fails.md

 * Building truly autonomous teams

 All of these bullets are subjects large enough to warrant their own articles and we will definitely get back to them later.
 So, let us just end this article with a question, how long time does it take for a developer in your organization to know if what she built has brought value to the customer?

+This article was also published on Transforming Embedded [here](https://transformingembedded.sigmatechnology.se/insight-post/reason-3-your-digital-transformation-fails-the-development-factory/ "Reason #3 your digital transformation fails").